Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Simulation and experiment

+Finally, the SDP3 performance optimizer is utilized to illustrate the tradeoff between sensing and communication performance.
+The result with one sensing target and K=3 communication receivers is shown in Fig. \ref{Region}, where the carrier frequency is 3.5GHz.
+Two distributions of receivers are considered: the communication receivers are at the locations (1.5,3,1), (2.5,1,1) and (0.5,1,1) for the case 1, and at (1.5,2.8,1), (2.3,1,1) and (0.7,1,1) for the case 2.

-Finally, to illustrate the trade-off between sensing and communication, the case of $K=5$ is simulated.
-The classification accuracy versus the communication rate is shown in Fig.~12.
-The region consists of three zones: 1) sensing saturation zone (bottom); 2) communication saturation zone (left); and 3) sensing-communication adversarial zone (upper right).
-In the sensing saturation zone, reducing the communication performance can hardly improve the sensing performance, but a slight decrease of the sensing performance can significantly improve the communication rate.
-This is because excessive wireless resources have been allocated to sensing tasks.
-The situation is the other way round for the communication saturation zone.
+It can be observed that the accuracy-throughput (A-T) region of case 1 is a subset of that of case 2.
+This is because of the better communication channel in case 2.
+Both of two regions consist of three zones: 1) sensing saturation zone (bottom); 2) communication saturation zone (left); and 3) sensing-communication adversarial zone (upper right).
+In the sensing saturation zone, reducing the communication performance can hardly improve the sensing performance, but a slight decrease of the sensing performance can significantly improve the communication throughput.
+This is because excessive wireless resources have been allocated to sensing task.
+The situation is the opposite in the communication saturation zone.
 Therefore, for a practical ISAC system, it is not desirable to enter the sensing or communication saturation zone.
-On the other hand, for the sensing-communication adversarial zone, the communication rate varies significantly with the classification accuracy.
-This is because the two functionalities need to compete for the limited wireless resources.
-Therefore, there exists a trade-off between spending wireless resources on sensing and communication, and the proposed accuracy-rate region analysis allows us to find the ``best Pareto point'' for various quality-of-service requirements.
+On the other hand, both sensing and communication performance varies sensitively with respect to each other in the sensing-communication adversarial zone.
+This is because the wireless resource allocation between the two functionalities is balanced.
+The proposed accuracy-throughput region analysis facilitates the search of the best Pareto point with heterogeneous quality-of-service requirements.